 On their own, indicators are inconclusive.
 They say nothing without clear reference points against which to judge performance and assess the adequacy of achievements or progress over time.
-A simple way to identify benchmarks and references points, used by CESR in its country fact sheets, is to compare a country's performance to other countries that have similarities, for example in terms of level of development or geographic proximity.
+A simple way to identify benchmarks and reference points, used by CESR in its country fact sheets, is to compare a country's performance to other countries that have similarities, for example in terms of level of development or geographic proximity.
 However, within the UN context, some concern has been expressed that using country comparisons may be 'politically explosive'.
-Other more politically acceptable benchmarks come from internationally agreed development commitments, the most well-known being the Millennium Development Goals (MDGs), which set specific goals and targets to be achieved by 2015 in a range of areas closely connected to economic and social rights such as the rights to health, education, food, water and sanitation.
+Other more politically acceptable benchmarks come from internationally agreed development commitments, the most well-known being the MDGs, which set specific goals and targets to be achieved by 2015 in a range of areas closely connected to economic and social rights such as the rights to health, education, food, water and sanitation.

 The Committee on Economic, Social and Cultural Rights has frequently requested states to set their own benchmarks in its general comments and concluding observations.
-More recently, one member of the Committee, Eibe Reidel, has advocated for formalizing the use of indicators and benchmarks in the Committee's reporting process through a four-step procedure that adopts the acronym 'IBSA'; standing for Indicators, Benchmarks, Scoping and Assessment.
+More recently, one member of the Committee, Eibe Riedel, has advocated for formalizing the use of indicators and benchmarks in the Committee's reporting process through a four-step procedure that adopts the acronym 'IBSA' (Indicators, Benchmarks, Scoping and Assessment).
 Through the IBSA process, indicators and benchmarks are selected through a 'scoping' exercise carried out in the context of the state's periodic report.
-This is done with input from civil society and specialized UN agencies to ensure benchmarks are realistic, but sufficiently ambitious in the context of the particular state's level of development.
-The Committee would refer to the state's performance on these indicators when making its subsequent 'assessments' of a state's period reports.
-As discussed further in the next section, however, how to interpret such data in the context of assessing a state's compliance may be a complicated question.
+This is done with input from civil society and specialized UN agencies to ensure benchmarks are realistic, but sufficiently ambitious in the context of the particular state's level of capacity.
+The Committee would refer to the state's periodic reports.
+However, these benchmarks when making its subsequent 'assessments' of a state's periodic reports.
+However, the content of this assessment step is yet to be comprehensively articulated.
+As discussed further in the next section, how to interpret numbers in the context of assessing a state's compliance may be a complicated question; failure to meet a non-binding benchmark is not in itself tantamount to non-compliance with the Covenant.

-Sakiko Fukuda-Parr, Terra Lawson-Remer and Susan Randolph have argued that the reference points commonly used for benchmarks do not sufficiently link the performance expected of a state to its level of development.
-In response to this, they propose a more technical method for setting benchmarks that estimates obligations for progressive realization by using the 'achievement possibilities frontier' (APF).
-The APF reflects the highest level of enjoyment of a right ever historically achieved measured against a particular level of economic development, using the proxy GDP per capita for available resources.
-This approach provides an innovative and concrete expression of the idea that states' duty to progressively realize ESC rights to the maximum of their available resources needs to be assessed in a way that is consonant with their level of economic development.
+Sakiko Fukuda-Parr, Terra Lawson-Remer and Susan Randolph have argued that the reference points commonly used in human rights monitoring do not sufficiently link the performance expected of a state to its level of development.
+In response to this, they propose a more technical method that estimates obligations for progressive realization by using the 'achievement possibilities frontier' (APF).
+The APF reflects the highest level of enjoyment of a right ever historically achieved measured in reference to GDP per capita or other indicators that act as proxies for available resources.
+This approach provides an innovative method for setting benchmarks, which gives concrete expression to the idea that states' duty to progressively realize ESC rights to the maximum of their available resources needs to be assessed in a way that is consonant with their level of economic development.